pantsuswap/pantsuswap-uikit/README.md

-# Pikachu UIkit
+# Cherokee UIkit

-Pikachu UIkit is a set of React components and hooks used to build pages on Pancake's apps.
+Cherokee UIkit is a set of React components and hooks used to build pages on Pancake's apps.
 It also contains a theme file for dark and light mode.

 ## Install

-`yarn add @pikachudefi/pikachu-uikit`
+`yarn add @cherokeefinance/cherokee-uikit`

 ## Setup

 ### Theme

-Before using Pikachu UIkit, you need to provide the theme file to styled-component.
+Before using Cherokee UIkit, you need to provide the theme file to styled-component.

 ```
 import { ThemeProvider } from 'styled-components'
-import { light, dark } from '@pikachudefi/pikachu-uikit'
+import { light, dark } from '@cherokeefinance/cherokee-uikit'
 ...
 <ThemeProvider theme={isDark}>...</ThemeProvider>
 ```